Which Fromm Pate Recipes Get

-Judging by its ingredients alone, Fromm Pate Dog Food looks like an above-average wet product.
+Based on its ingredients alone, Fromm Chicken and Duck Pate Grain Free looks like an above-average canned dog food.

 Above-average protein.
 Near-average fat.
 And near-average carbs when compared to a typical wet dog food.

-Even when you consider the protein-boosting effect of the lentils and peas, this looks like the profile of a wet dog food containing a notable amount of meat.
+Even when you consider the protein-boosting effect of the flaxseed and peas in this recipe, this looks like the profile of a wet dog food containing a notable amount of meat.

-Fromm Pate is a meat-based canned dog food using a notable amount of named meats as its main sources of animal protein, thus earning the brand 4.5 stars.
+Fromm Pate lists both grain-free and grain-inclusive canned dog foods that use a notable amount of named meats as their dominant source of animal protein, thus earning the brand 4.5 stars.